leon-thomm/Ryven/docs/node tutorials/README.md

 This directory hosts some tutorials for nodes built for Ryven to make it easier to get started.
 Not everything you see here might be 100% up to date with the most recent version.
-If you find inconsistencies, feel free to fix them or open issues.
-Also feel free to create more tutorials.
+Feel free to extend.